2i2c-org/infrastructure/docs/howto/hubs/delete-hub.md

 ```
 to cleanup any possible leftovers that step (4) missed

-## 6. Delete the OAuth application
+## 5. Delete the OAuth application

 ### Auth0 OAuth application
 For each hub that uses Auth0, we create an [Application](https://auth0.com/docs/applications) in Auth0.
 There is a limited number of Auth0 applications available, so we should delete the one used by this hub when it's done.
 You should be able to see the [list of applications](https://manage.auth0.com/dashboard/us/2i2c/applications) if you login to auth0 with your 2i2c google account.

 ### GitHub OAuth application
-For each hub that uses the JupyterHub GitHubOAuthenticator, we create a GitHub [OAuth Application](https://github.com/organizations/2i2c-org/settings/application.
-You should be able to see the [list of applications](https://github.com/organizations/2i2c-org/settings/applications) created under the `2i2c` GitHub org and delete the one created for the hub that's being decommissioned.
+For each hub that uses the JupyterHub GitHubOAuthenticator, we create a GitHub [OAuth Application](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
+You should be able to see the list of applications created under the `2i2c` GitHub org and delete the one created for the hub that's being decommissioned.

-The naming convention of these apps is: `<cluster_name>-<hub_name>.
+The naming convention followed when creating these apps is: `<cluster_name>-<hub_name>.

 ### CILogon OAuth application